zachaysan/nca/content/questions/http_get_request.markdown

 ---
-title: Perform HTTP Get Request
+title: Perform an HTTP get request
 ---

-# Perform an HTTP Get Requst in Nim
+# Perform an HTTP GET request in Nim

 Performing get requests in Nim is pretty simple.

     import httpclient

+    # Get ready to party!
     echo getContent("http://example.com")

-So simple.
+That's all there is to it.